Mauricio Lomelin

 I am a big fan of Developer Experience (DevEx), and I believe in workflow optimization as a way of protecting my focus.
 I’d rather spend my time and mental energy on high-level challenges than on repetitive minutiae, so I follow a simple rule: if a task repeats frequently enough, write a script.

-For terminal-based tasks, shell scripting provides a framework for writing tools that orchestrate command-line utilities with consistent and predictable logic.
+For terminal-based tasks, shell scripting provides an environment to orchestrate command-line utilities with consistent and predictable logic.
 Shell scripts optimize your workflows by offloading the cognitive load of minor details.
 In practice, they:

-I manage my personal shell scripts using a simple design framework:
+I manage my personal shell scripts using a simple architecture:

 1. Central Script Location.
 All my personal scripts reside in ~/_local/bin/ and ~/_local/lib/.
 This follows my overall standards for managing my personal code and data.

 2. Standard Application Script Template.
-Every application script is based on a template.
-This enforces consistent structure, error handling, and logging - I don’t have to start new scripts from scratch!
+Every application script is based on a boilerplate template.
+This ensures that every new script starts off with a consistent structure, error handling, and logging - I don’t have to start new scripts from scratch!

-3. Common Initialization Script.
-Every script sources the same initialization script.
-This ensures all my scripts share a unified environment - a consistent baseline for shell settings, utility functions, and global variables.
+3. Common Script Framework.
+Every script sources a central framework initialization script to ensure a standardized execution environment.
+This bespoke framework sets up a unified environment - a consistent baseline for shell settings, common utility functions, and global variables.
+This simplifies the writing and maintenance of scripts.

 4. Pragmatic Style Guide.
 Every scripts follows a simple style guide for naming conventions, code formatting, and design patterns.
 This makes it easier to reuse code across scripts, and to maintain a growing library of scripts.